Coxxs/NSOk/README.md

 1. Use [LSPatch](https://github.com/LSPosed/LSPatch) to patch the NSO App (2.6.0) with NSOk.
     - LSPatch Portable patch mode is recommended

-2. Install patched NSO App
+2. Install patched NSO App, then open it

 3. NSOk is now running on the `9000` port of your phone,  you can access it via `http://ip:9000/f`
     - You can forward it to your PC using adb (`adb tcp:9000 tcp:9000`), and access it using `http://127.0.0.1:9000/f`